sungkyun-ryu/personal_met_proj/README.md

 ## What is research for?
 Which parameters? (draft, first thought)
-+ precipitation (radar)
++ ~precipitation (radar)~
-+ clouds (satellite images)
++ clouds (satellite images) -> need to be processed using all variables (e.g. CA, CF, CLL etc.) to produce labels data.
++ missing satellite data -> should be replaced by +- 2 mins.
 + From a forecaster's perspective: comparing model outputs with real-time weather data to QUANTIFY the reliability of the model outputs.
++ lcdc (low cloud prediction from UM_models) is going to be compared to with my model results.
++